Mathematics and art: Illustrating mathematics

 Modelling is far from the only possible way to illustrate mathematical concepts.
 Giotto's Stefaneschi Triptych, 1320, illustrates recursion in the form of mise en abyme; the central panel of the triptych contains, lower left, the kneeling figure of Cardinal Stefaneschi, holding up the triptych as an offering.
 Giorgio de Chirico's metaphysical paintings such as his 1917 Great Metaphysical Interior explore the question of levels of representation in art by depicting paintings within his paintings.

 Art can exemplify logical paradoxes, as in some paintings by the surrealist René Magritte, which can be read as semiotic jokes about confusion between levels.
 In La condition humaine (1933), Magritte depicts an easel (on the real canvas), seamlessly supporting a view through a window which is framed by "real" curtains in the painting.
+Earlier artists such as Rembrandt had already explored the question of framing, in multiple paintings such as his 1646 The Holy Family with a Curtain.
+That work depicts both the scene and its frame (both wood and curtain), introducing a level confusion between reality and depiction of reality.
+Alberti, in his discussion of perspective, had likened paintings to open windows on to the scenes depicted.
+In La condition humaine, Magritte, in the words of the art historian András Rényi, "escalates the subversive power of the iconic difference that is already manifest in Rembrandt, and heightens it to an open paradox."
+In Rényi's view, the resulting visual joke is the entire purpose of the painting, subverting the art of painting.
+He comments that La condition humaine is "more of a painted, meta-painterly philosopheme than a painterly work".

-Similarly, Escher's Print Gallery (1956) is a print which depicts a distorted city which contains a gallery which recursively contains the picture, and so ad infinitum.
+Another approach to mathematical paradox is taken in Escher's Print Gallery (1956); this is a print which depicts a distorted city which contains a gallery which recursively contains the picture, and so ad infinitum.
 Magritte made use of spheres and cuboids to distort reality in a different way, painting them alongside an assortment of houses in his 1931 Mental Arithmetic as if they were children's building blocks, but house-sized.
 The Guardian observed that the "eerie toytown image" prophesied Modernism's usurpation of "cosy traditional forms", but also plays with the human tendency to seek patterns in nature.

 Salvador Dalí's last painting, The Swallow's Tail (1983), was part of a series inspired by René Thom's catastrophe theory.
 The Spanish painter and sculptor Pablo Palazuelo (1916–2007) focused on the investigation of form.
 He developed a style that he described as the geometry of life and the geometry of all nature.
 Consisting of simple geometric shapes with detailed patterning and coloring, in works such as Angular I and Automnes, Palazuelo expressed himself in geometric transformations.

 The artist Adrian Gray practises stone balancing, exploiting friction and the centre of gravity to create striking and seemingly impossible compositions.